 Hamlets are unincorporated urban communities within the County that provide a range of land uses, housing types, employment and amenities to a local service area.
-Parkland County's seven hamlets range in both population size and service level.
+Parkland County's eight hamlets range in both population size and service level.

-Entwistle is the County's only identified Priority Growth Hamlet.
+Wabamun and Entwistle are the County's two identified Priority Growth Hamlets.
 The County's other hamlets include: Gainford, Duffield, Tomahawk, Fallis, Keephills and Carvel.
 These hamlets each have a unique history and relationship with their surrounding agricultural areas and are an important part of the County's identity.
 The County supports continued prosperity and growth in hamlets where adequate infrastructure and land is available.